Mailnickko/socialize-now/_STYLE-GUIDE.md

           }
         ```

-    * No two lines should ever have more or less than 2 spaces difference in their indentation.
+    * No two lines should ever have more or less than 2 spaces difference in their indentation, with the exception of .then() promise chains.
 Any number of mistakes in the above rules could lead to this, but one example would be:

         ```javascript
         // bad: